GL_Discover Hub_Forex_1920x1280_PositivePink_03

 How ETF dividends work

-Dividend-paying ETFs distribute dividends based on the performance of the stocks within the fund.
+Dividend-paying ETFs distribute income based on the dividends (And other distributable income) received from the fund’s holdings, minus fees and other fund costs.
 Similar to individual stocks, ETFs have ex-dividend dates, record dates, and payment dates.
 Investors in these funds receive dividends that reflect the combined dividends of the ETF's underlying holdings.

 Many ETFs also allow for dividend reinvestment, making them an attractive option for investors seeking both growth and income.